nick-ciereck/public-scripts/readme.txt

 Option Description: Forces uninstall of the client before any other operations.
 Useful for client corruption issues where an uninstall is needed before a reinstall will work.

 Option Name: OtherInstallationProperties
-Option Value: /mp:https://yourmp.domain.com /usepkicert  SMSMP=https://yourmp.domain.com RESETKEYINFORMATION=TRUE DNSSUFFIX=asc.ohio-state.edu CCMCERTSEL="SubjectAttr:OU = your department"
+Option Value: /mp:https://yourmp.domain.com /usepkicert  SMSMP=https://yourmp.domain.com RESETKEYINFORMATION=TRUE DNSSUFFIX=Your.DNS.com CCMCERTSEL="SubjectAttr:OU = your department"
 Option Description: Any additional ccmsetup.exe parameters that you'd like to add.